astronomer/astro-docs/enterprise/v0.16/03_install/03_azure/01_install-azure-standard.md

 Now that you've successfully installed Astronomer, a new Load Balancer will have spun up in your Azure account.
 This Load Balancer routes incoming traffic to our NGINX ingress controller.

-Run `kubectl get svc -n astronomer` to view your Load Balencer's External IP Address, located under the `EXTERNAL-IP` column for the `astronomer-nginx` service.
+Run `kubectl get svc -n astronomer` to view your Load Balancer's External IP Address, located under the `EXTERNAL-IP` column for the `astronomer-nginx` service.

 ```